 And here’s what the bottom looks like-

 Time to use them!
-This year we are going to put all out pantry items, cleaning supplies and many other things into beautiful storage boxes, so more of these to come!
+This year we are going to put all the pantry items, cleaning supplies and many other things into beautiful storage boxes, so more of these to come!

 For more organizing or storage box ideas, check out these vintage inspired pallet wooden crates-